 Step 6 Use the Triple S Concept- Survive, Search, Scare.

-Have you ever noticed what basically happens in most of the horror stories.
+Have you ever noticed what basically happens in most horror stories?

 Or these all three things are happening simultaneously